 After receiving his undergraduate degree from Princeton University, Craig graduated from The Dickinson School of Law where he was inducted into the Woolsack Society.
 He is admitted to the bar of the Pennsylvania Supreme Court, the U.S. District Court for the Middle and Eastern Districts of Pennsylvania, the U.S. Court of Appeals for the Third Circuit and the U.S. Supreme Court.
 Craig has been certified and recertified (1999, 2009) as a Civil Trial Advocate by the National Board of Trial Advocacy.

 In one somewhat unique case, Craig successfully argued that an ophthalmologist should not be liable to a bicyclist injured in a vehicle accident by a patient with poor vision on the theory that the provider should have asked PennDOT to remove his patient's driving privileges.

-Craig was named a Pennsylvania Super Lawyer from 2004-2007 and in 2013 in the area of medical malpractice - personal injury defense.
+Craig was named a Pennsylvania Super Lawyer from 2004-2007 and in 2013 and 2014 in the area of medical malpractice - personal injury defense.
 He has been selected by his peers to be included in Best Lawyers in America (2010-present) and in Best Lawyers for the Central Pennsylvania Region since 2010.
 Craig was a founding member and Master in the Hon.
 William W. Lipsett Chapter, American Inns of Court.
-He is rated AV Preeminent by Martindale Hubble.
+He is rated AV Preeminent by Martindale-Hubbell.

 Craig is a regular presenter on malpractice trial techniques for the Pennsylvania Bar Institute in Mechanicsburg.
 He has also spoken before the Pennsylvania Bar Association and Pennsylvania Trial Lawyers Association, as well as for various paralegal, medical and nursing professional organizations.
 Craig is the alumni schools committee chairman for the Princeton University Alumni Association of Central Pennsylvania.